bosniankicks/NuData-JS/README.md

 - You can manipulate most of the data
 - The ipr is a mouse movement check, ive seen others use ghost cursor to replicate this data
 - Just wanted to drop this for others in need of it
-- THIS IS NOT A WORKING GEN AND I AM NOT RESPONSIBLE FOR HOW YOU USE THIS CODE
+- THIS IS NOT A WORKING API AND I AM NOT RESPONSIBLE FOR HOW YOU USE THIS CODE
+- Simply just code to help others working on NuData for a simpler approach